B-Mqn/FluksoToPvoutput/README.md

    -`touch /home/pi/f2pvobacklog.log` and then give it the correct permissions `sudo chmod 666 /home/pi/f2pvobacklog.log`
 9. Repeat for the debug log (this can be turned on using the true flag in flukso2pvoutput_mqtt.py.
 It will show errors and also show initial, adjusted and posted values so you can see how the rules are working)
    -`touch /home/pi/f2pvodebug.log` and then give it the correct permissions `sudo chmod 666 /home/pi/f2pvodebug.log`
-11. Test that it works `python /home/pi/flukso2pvoutput_mqtt.py` or `python3 /home/pi/flukso2pvoutput_mqtt.py`
+11. Test that it works `python3 /home/pi/flukso2pvoutput_mqtt.py`
    - if you see mqtt data getting listed then your all good! - press ctrl + c to close.